Updated: May 2024

 By not doing this, we see on-going confusion in the wood finishing community.
 I hope I cleared some of it up for you today.

-What water based lacquers, if any, do you use today, and what do you like/dislike about them?
+What water based lacquer, if any, do you use today, and what do you like/dislike about it?
 Please share your thoughts or read what others are saying below in the comments section.

 -Jeff Weiss –